doctor-blue/compose-navigation/README.md

 ```
 ### Step 3: Setup your navigation
 - Same as using navigation component, but at the composable function you can give  ComposeScreen and Argument object, let me help you with the rest.
+- Support get argument from Bundle or SavedStateHandle.
+If Bundle or SavedStateHandle object doen't contains key argument will be default of Argument object

 ```kotlin
 package com.devcomentry.composenavigation